 Some researchers have speculated that sick building syndrome is related to the energy crisis of the 1970s, which resulted in highly insulated "tight buildings" and a lowering of ventilation standards to 5 cubic feet of outdoor air per person per minute.

 Or perhaps small impurities in the air are adding up to something big.
-As explained in a 1997 article in The Lancet, a British medical journal, tiny amounts of chemicals escaping from paints, carpets, office supplies, photocopiers, and other sources may be combining to make the air hazardous.
+As explained in an article in The Lancet, a British medical journal, tiny amounts of chemicals escaping from paints, carpets, office supplies, photocopiers, and other sources may be combining to make the air hazardous.

 Still other experts believe the epidemic of sick building syndrome may be linked to easily fixed factors like poor lighting.
-John Rekus, a Baltimore-area safety consultant and contributing editor of Occupational Safety magazine, says many of the symptoms are really caused by simple problems with heat, humidity, and light.
+John Rekus, a Baltimore-area safety consultant and contributing editor to EHS Today, says many of the symptoms are really caused by simple problems with heat, humidity, and light.
 It's only natural to feel miserable when any of these environmental factors is out of whack, he says.
 As a case in point, Rekus mentions an office he once visited in which almost everyone had headaches --and where almost everyone blamed bad air.
 Noticing a striking glare on the computer screens, he turned off half of the fluorescent lights buzzing overhead.
 Within days, the headaches disappeared.